 Pros of Freelance Development Platforms

-Another pro for hiring a software or web developer through a marketplace is the fact that the majority of marketplaces nowadays benefit from maintaining high standards.
+Another advantage of hiring a software or web developer through a marketplace is the fact the majority of marketplaces nowadays benefit from maintaining high standards.
 Freelancers are now obliged to verify their identity and build profiles with extensive biographies and portfolios.
 The quality of their profile now directly affects how high they are going to rank in the search results.

-Moreover, most freelance platforms track the quality of freelancers’ work - for example, Upwork promotes freelancers with regular work and high ratings to “rising talent” and “top-rated” categories.
+Moreover, most freelance platforms track the quality of freelancers’ work.
+For example: Upwork promotes freelancers with regular work and high ratings to “rising talent” and “top-rated” categories respectively.
 You can also see reviews from previous clients, so the screening process for future employers is pretty straightforward and offers a high level of assurance.

 Both employers and freelancers have a chance to clearly state their budget and rates.

 Reputable platforms also provide payment protection both for you and the freelancers, allowing you to settle disputes if they arise.
-This makes the process of working with a freelance developers simple and clean cut.
+This makes the process of working with a freelance developer simple and smooth.

 Cons of Freelance Development Platforms

-A couple of downsides of a freelance marketplace are limited search options and generalized fields of expertise.
+Freelance marketplace or course has some downsides.
+Those include limited search options and generalized fields of expertise.
 This is usually a problem with large freelancing platforms that aren’t geared towards specific industries.

-Think about it this way: when you search for "android software developers" on Upwork, your results will include iOS software developers that don’t have any expertise in android software development.
+Think about it this way: when you search for "android software developers" on Upwork, your results will include iOS software developers without any expertise in android software development.

 Therefore, you must sift through the results to find the candidate with the qualifications that meet your needs.
 Some marketplaces that are focused on specific industries have advanced search options.
 These platforms, on the other hand, often have weaker support system compared to giants like Upwork.